 Analysis period: Daily dates from Jan.
-21 to Feb.
-19, inclusive.
+25 to Feb.
+25, inclusive.

 You must collect data for above period.
-I have done a few dates to jumpstart your data collection and provide you the opportunity to crosscheck the Plymouth State values to ensure you can get correct data.
+I have done the first few dates to jumpstart your data collection and for you to crosscheck to ensure you are getting the correct data.
 (You should check that you get the same values when looking up the data.)
-That leaves about four weeks of dates for you to record and plot.
+That leaves less than 30 dates for you to record and plot.